 Given a string S of length N, the task is to find the minimum operations required to make the frequency of every distinct character prime.
-Frequency of a character can be increased or decreased by 1 in a single operation.
+The frequency of a character can be increased or decreased by 1 in a single operation.

 Input: S = “abba”